John Stinson1

 - Birth*: 15 June 1793; Hallowell Twp., Prince Edward Co., Upper Canada; per family tree of exumry on ancestry.ca, Jan 19 2021.1

-- Marriage*: circa 1816; Hallowell Twp., Prince Edward Co., Upper Canada; per family tree of exumry on ancestry.ca, Jan 19 2021.; Principal=Ranselaer Burlingham1
+- Marriage*: circa 1814; Hallowell Twp., Prince Edward Co., Upper Canada; per family tree of exumry on ancestry.ca, Jan 19 2021. per family tree of Caroline Deisinger on ancestry.ca, Jul 23 2025.; Principal=Ranselaer Burlingham1

 - Death*: 4 May 1877; Hallowell Twp., Prince Edward Co., Ontario; per family tree of exumry on ancestry.ca, Jan 19 2021.1